 The landlocked, self-governed Kurdish enclave halted crude exports through the Iraqi central government-run pipeline since December.
-The Kurds are sparring with the Oil Ministry in Baghdad over the sharing of revenue from crude sales and payments owed to international companies with investments in Kurdish oil fields such as DNO International ASA (DNO) and Genel Energy Plc.
-(GENL) The KRG plans its own oil and natural gas pipelines through neighboring Turkey as a step toward economic self-sufficiency.
+The Kurds are sparring with the Oil Ministry in Baghdad over the sharing of revenue from crude sales and payments owed to international companies such as DNO International ASA (DNO) and Genel Energy Plc (GENL) with investments in Kurdish oil fields.
+The KRG plans its own oil and natural gas pipelines through neighboring Turkey as a step toward economic self-sufficiency.

 “If the Kurds go ahead with the exports to Turkey, it will have a big implication,” Robin Mills, head of consulting at Dubai-based Manaar Energy Consulting and Project Management, said in a telephone interview.
 “They want to develop their oil and they’ve been struggling to do that because of the problems of getting paid and the problems of having consistent exports, so they kind of see this as the only way to go ahead.”

-The Kurdish region is currently exporting 30,000 barrels a day by truck to Turkey.
-Its oil-production capacity is due to increase to 400,000 barrels a day by the end of the year from a current 300,000 barrels a day, Hawrami said.
+The Kurdish region’s oil-production capacity is to increase to 400,000 barrels a day by the end of 2103 from 300,000 barrels a day now, Hawrami said.

-The Kurds will start crude production from six more oil fields by the year-end, Hawrami said.
+The Kurds currently produce crude from four oil fields and will start pumping from six others by year-end, he said.
 The region has awarded five oil exploration blocks to a Turkish entity, he said, without identifying it.

 “With this pipeline it puts the groundwork in place for the deal with Turkey,” Mills said.

-The KRG will also begin exporting natural gas to Turkey in 2016, Hawrami said.
+The KRG will also begin exporting gas to Turkey in 2016, Hawrami said.

 Iraq has the world’s fifth-largest crude reserves, according to data from BP Plc.
 (BP/) The country revised its own estimate upward in April by almost 5 percent to 150 billion barrels.
 The nation’s Kurdish region holds an additional 45 billion barrels, according to the KRG.
 Iraq produced 3.15 million barrels a day in May, data compiled by Bloomberg show.